UK landlord deciding whether to sell their buy-to-let property in 2026

 Mortgage interest tax relief was fully removed for individual landlords back in 2020 (Section 24).
 The bite of that change is much larger now that interest rates are higher.

 Capital Gains Tax on residential property sits at 24% for higher-rate taxpayers and 18% for basic-rate taxpayers (within the basic band) for the 2026/27 tax year, with the annual allowance reduced to £3,000.
+We cover the full position in our 2026 CGT guide for buy-to-let landlords.

 And from late 2026, phase 2 of the Renters' Rights Act introduces a national landlord and property register.
 More compliance work.
 More cost.